 Despite electronic signatures being widely adopted in the commercial world, lawyers and the law have been a little slow to catch up.

-Today the law took a massive step forward, with the passing of the Electronic Transactions Amendment (COVID-19 Witnessing of Documents) Regulation 2020 (NSW).
+In 2020, the law took a massive step forward, with the passing of the Electronic Transactions Amendment (COVID-19 Witnessing of Documents) Regulation 2020 (NSW).

-Video Conference Witnessing
+Video Conference Wills

 With the passing of the regulation, we can now witness the following documents using video conferencing: